 This post may contain affiliate links.
 Please read our disclosure policy.

-This Chocolate Cherry Dump Cake recipe is a breeze to make, delicious and will definitely satisfy your sweet tooth.
-It’s the perfect crowd pleasing dessert!
+This Chocolate Cherry Dump Cake recipe is one of the simplest desserts ever!
+Made with just 3 ingredients, it’s completely delicious and will definitely satisfy your sweet tooth.
+Serve it warm with a scoop of vanilla ice cream for the perfect dessert.

 When you’re craving chocolate, you want it NOW.
 Or maybe that’s just me?
-But either way, this Chocolate Cherry Dump Cake recipe will satisfy that chocolate craving, and then some!
-Plus its chocolate and fruit together, and you can’t go wrong with that.
-I mean, it’s practically a healthy dessert, right?
+But either way, this Chocolate Cherry Dump Cake recipe will satisfy that chocolate craving and then some!

-Have you tried Dump Cake?
-Traditionally they are made with yellow cake, crushed pineapple and cherry pie filling but I liked the idea of chunks of pineapple swimming in all of that yummy goodness so I decided to go against the grain.
 The idea behind a Dump Cake is just that – dump it, put it in the oven and forget it.
-We know that I love easy recipes that don’t require a ton of prep work, and this dessert fits the bill.
+No stirring and you don’t even need a bowl – just the baking dish!
+I love easy recipes that don’t require a ton of prep work, and this dessert fits the bill.

 Let’s make this awesome dessert recipe, shall we?